Kenchreai Archaeological Archive

 Typological identification

-Early/Middle Roman Asia Minor Lamp
+Early-Middle Roman Asia Minor Lamp

-Fabric, firing, and surface description
+Fabric, firing, surface

 Fabric: pink; somewhat soft; fine, micaceous.
 Consistently fired.
 Slip: reddish orange; thick, even, semilustrous.